PrashamTrivedi/AWS_C002_Notes/serverless.md

 - Cloudwatch event has only one event bus.
 Eventbridge can have additional buses.
 - Event rules that looks for a pattern defined by us and when the pattern is found, it delivered to the target.
 Pattern matching + schedule rules.
 - Rule recipients can have one or more targets.

+# API Gateway
+- Managed AWS Service.
+- Manages API Endpoint services.
+- Create, Publish, Monitor and Secure APIs.
+- Billed based on API Calls, Data Transfers and additional features such as caching.

+# Serverless Architecture
+- Serverless is not a hardware acrhitecture, there is always a server running.
+But not all the components of app are hosted in single server/set of servers, they are all separated.
+- It's all about management.
+In serverless architecture, developers, admin and management care about 0 servers, sometimes a few when required.
+- App is collection of small & specialized functions.
+- Stateless and Ephemeral environments.
+Envs don't have their own state, and they are temporary esp they stop when they're done.
+- Billing is done as duration.
+- Event driven: Nothing is running unless it's required.
+- FaaS(Function as a service) is used where possible for compute.
+- Managed Service (Like S3 and RDS) when possible.

+# SNS
+- Highly available, secure, durable pub/sub messaging service.
+- Public AWS service.
+Network connectivity with public endpoint.
+- Co-ordinate sending and delivery of messages.
+- Messages <=256 KB
+- SNS Topics are base entity of SNS
+- SNS Topics have permissions and configuration of sending those messages.
+- Publisher sends a message to topic.
+- Topics have subscribers which receive messages.
+- Subscribers include: HTTP(S) endpoints, Emails, SQS, Mobile Push, SMS and Lambda.
+- Used across AWS for notification.
+Cloudwatch Alarms and CloudFormation
+- Offers Delivery Status- Some supported types like SQS, Lambda or HTTP(S) endpoints can send delivery status back to SNS.
+- Delivery retries.
+- Highly Available and Scalable services.
+- SNS is regionally resiliant.
+- Capable of Server side encryption.
+- Cross account access via topic policy.

+# Step Functions
+- Step Functions lets us create state machines.
+- State machines as service.
+State Machines have start, steps and end.
+- Each step is capable for receiving a data, do work on that data and output a data.
+- By using step function a lambda can increase it's running duration.
+- Standard workflow and Express workflow.
+- Maximum duration is 1 year for Standard, 5 minutes for Express
+- Started via API Gateway, IOT Rules, Eventbridge, Lambda etc...
+- States are defined as Amazon State Language (ASL).
+It's a JSON Template.
+- State machines assume IAM Role for permissions.
+- States:
+    - Succeed & Fail
+    - Wait: Wait for certain period of time and waits till certain point in time.
+    - Choice: Different path based on input.
+    - Parallel: Multiple execution at same time.
+    - Map: Accepts list, and executes something based on item of that list.
+    - Task: Allows the state machine to actually perform task.
+        - Can be integrated with different AWS Services.

+# SQS
+- Managed message queues.
+- Standard and FIFO queues.
+- In FIFO Queue messages are receievd in order.
+- In Standard Queue messages can be received out of order.
+- Message size max 256 KB.
+- Received messages are hidden for a period of time (Visibility time out).
+- After visibility timeout if client hasn't deleted the message from queue, this message can re-appear at later point of time or retried immediately.
+- Dead Letter Queues, message fails multiple times can be moved to separate queue.
+- [ASGs](./loadBalancing.md#autoscalinggroups) can be scaled using length of queue
+- In standard queue message can be delivered atleast once.
+- In FIFO queue message can be delivered exactly once.
+- FIFO 3000 messages per second with batching and 300 messages per second without.
+- Billed based on Request, message received by SQS via sender.
+- Short polling and Long polling.
+    - Short polling logs a request and pulls the queue immidiately.
+Even if there is no messages we're billed.
+    - In long polling we can wait for a period (Upto 20 seconds), if messages are available they will be delivered, if not they will wait.
+- Encryption at rest is supported using KMS.
+- Encryption in transit (Between SQS and clients) is supported by default.
+- Identity policy can be used for accessing Queue from same account.
+- Queue Policy can only be used to allow access to different account.

+# Kinesis
+- Kinesis is a scalable streaming service.
+- Desined to ingest a lot of data from lot of producers.
+- Producers send data to Kinesis Stream.
+- Streams can scale from low to infinite data rates.
+- Public service and highly available by design.
+- Streams store 24 Hour moving window of data.
+    - Any data which is older than 24 hours old will be replaced by new data.
+- Multiple consumer access data from that moving window with granular time control.
+    - i.e. one consumer can access real time data, one can access one data per hour.
+- Kinesis start with one shard.
+And based on performance requirements can add multiple shard.
+- Shard Capacity is 1 MB/Second Ingestion and 2 MB/Second Consumption.
+- More shard = more cost.
+- Another costing factor is window.
+24 hr is default and given and can be increased upto 7 days.
+More storage window is required, more cost is there.
+- Data is stored in Kinesis Data Record which have maximum 1MB size.
+- Data Firehose can be used to pass Kinesis data into other AWS Service like S3.

+# SQS vs Kinesis
+- Large throughput or large number of devices - Choose Kinesis.
+- Worker pool decoupling or syncronous communication - Choose SQS
+- SQS has usually 1 producer group, 1 consumer group.
+- SQS has no persistance and no time window.